martial-god/Benny-Scraper/README.md

   -U, --update-all             Updates all non-completed novels in database with ones found online.
 Will only update ones
                                that were not modified the same day.

-  -i, --novel-info-by-id       Gets the detailed saved information about a novel, including save location
+  -i, --novel-info-by-id [GUID]    Gets detailed saved information about a novel, including its save location.

   --clear-database             Clear all novels and chapters from database.

-  -d, --delete-novel-by-id     Deletes a novel by its ID
+  -d, --delete-novel-by-id [GUID]  Deletes a novel by its ID.

-  -r, --recreate-epub-by-id    Recreates Epub novel using the [ID].
+  -r, --recreate-epub-by-id [GUID] Recreates an EPUB novel using its ID.

+  --retry-failed [GUID]        Retries missing or failed chapters for one saved novel.
+Combine with --with-login when
+                               retrying premium chapters that require an authenticated browser session.

+  --retry-all-failed           Retries missing or failed chapters for every saved novel.
+Can be combined with --with-login.

 Configuration:
   -c, --concurrent-request     Set the number [INT] of concurrent requests to a website.
 Default is 2, value will be limited
                                to number of CPU cores on your computer. *Some websites may block your ip if too many requests are made in a short time*

+  --get-concurrent             Display the saved concurrent request limit.

   -s, --save-location          Set default save location [PATH].
 Overridden by specific 'manga' or 'novel' locations if set.